 The Pale Door - After a train robbery goes bad, two brothers leading a gang of cowboys must survive the night in a ghost town inhabited by a coven of witches.
 Witches?
 A ghost town?
 AND a Western???
 Ooooooh I'm so in for this!!

 I'm Thinking of Ending Things - An unexpected detour causes a woman who is trying to figure out how to break up with her boyfriend to rethink her life.
 Directed by Charlie Kaufman based on the novel by Iain Reid and starring Toni Collette...I mean, do I need to say more?
 I haven't read the book yet, but it has a ton of buzz, and with these names attached the film itself is generating plenty of its own excitement.
+UPDATE: Ugh, I found this to be dull and pretentious.

 The Collected - The third film in the Collector series and the follow up to 2012's The Collection by Marcus Dunstan and Patrick Melton.
 I think the Collector films are underrated, so I am looking forward to this third installment, even though it's been a minute since the last film.